Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             species.
       --mutation_table MUTATION_TABLE, -m MUTATION_TABLE
-                            Path of the mutation table which stores the mutation information between the query genome and genome of the closely related species.
+                            Path of the mutation table which stores the mutation information between the reference genome and genome of the closely related species.
 For an example check https://github.com/Sung-
                             Huan/ANNOgesic/blob/master/tutorial_data/mutation.csv
       --combine_to_one_fasta, -cm